Built for all times.

 Top marks for financial strength.

 As a consumer, it’s good practice to do your homework when purchasing life insurance.
 After all, what you’re really buying is a promise that the life insurance company will make good on its obligations to you.
-A life insurance company with the highest-possible ratings currently awarded for financial strength is clearly a wise place to start when looking for security.
+A life insurance company that remains only one of two with the highest ratings currently awarded for financial strength* is clearly a wise place to start when looking for security.

 The mutual advantage: Putting policyholders first.